 Find out if the bank service charges, electronic transfers, and other transactions that are shown in the bank statements are entered in the cash in bank account.
 Also, record the same amount in the income statement account.
 If you notice that some entries are missing from the cash account, include them instead.
 You may also need to check earlier bank statements to ensure that every entry in the bank statement is reflected in the cash in bank account.

-Eventually, you must ensure that the cash in bank account balance is equal to the adjusted balance per bank that you calculated in step 1.
+Eventually, you must ensure that the cash in bank account balance is equal to the adjusted balance (Also see What are Correcting Entries?) per bank that you calculated in step 1.
 If these two balances are different, then it is likely that the step 1 and 2 wasn’t being carried out properly and you might want to re-do the flow.
 Maintain a copy of your documentation and open a file titled “Bank Reconciliations”.
 The accounting services we provided included this reconciliation feature and ensure things are always under control.